santarl/VitaOxiPad/README.md

 - [saidsay-so](https://github.com/saidsay-so) for [the improved Rust VitaPad version](https://github.com/saidsay-so/VitaPad);
 - [santarl](https://github.com/santarl) for advice and help with accelerometer, gyroscope and also adding DualShock 4 digitizer emulation;
 - [CasualX](https://github.com/CasualX) for [ViGEm client in Rust](https://github.com/CasualX/vigem-client).

+## Why Oxi?

+Now there are many projects with the name VitaPad.
+It's very confusing.

+Oxi - oxidation, the process that causes **rust**ing.